Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure when a user clicks on the car category link in the card of the products page they are then taken to the page that holds that category of cars. | When a user clicks on the car category link in the card of the products page they are then taken to the page that holds that category of cars. | PASS
 Ensure when a user hovers over a badge, the colours invert. | When a user hovers over a badge, the colours invert. [badges hover](wireframes/badges_hover.png) | PASS
 Ensure Back-To-Top button takes the user back to the top of the page when clicked. | Back-To-Top button takes the user back to the top of the page when clicked. | PASS
+Ensure when on the cart page, clicking on the Keep Browsing Cars button returns the user to the products page. | When on the cart page, clicking on the Keep Browsing Cars button returns the user to the products page. | PASS

 ---